BigIronTech/engineeringtests/README.md

 ## Tech Stack
 Our tech stack is: C#, ASP.NET MVC, React, Tanstack, JQuery, Razor/Blazor pages, CSS, SCSS, JavaScript, TypeScript, MSSQL, Bootstrap, Tailwind, ShadCN, Redis & ElasticSearch.
 We prefer REST over RPC and SOAP.

-We strongly recommend building your example project using appropriate items from our tech stack but this is not a strict requirement.
+We strongly recommend building your work sample using appropriate items from our tech stack but this is not a strict requirement.

 ## Evaluation